 Can I split my instances between more than one machine?

 No, all instances are allocated to be used on a single machine.

 I have 2 people logged into a machine simultaneously.
 How does that affect instances?

-Each user would share the instances available to the machine.
-For example, if they are sharing a Professional Network license (subscription version), each user could have 2 instances open or one could have 3 and the other could have 1.
+This was never offically supported on single-user licenses as they were licensed for 1 user at a time.
+Even with Network licenses, each user would share the instances available to the machine.
+For example, if they are sharing a Professional Network license subscription, each user could have 2 instances open or one could have 3 and the other could have 1.

 This is why we don't recommend sharing a licensed machine like this even with a network license.
 It also means having to share the CPU cores during optimization or raytracing so performance for all users is compromised.

 Each logged in user would need to pull a license seat from the server.
 Therefore, if you have a one seat license, only one user will be able to launch OpticStudio on the machine.